House of Anansi Submissions

 WHO SHOULD SUBMIT

-Please note that during our open submission periods, Anansi prioritizes submissions from Canadian citizens or residents, or Indigenous Peoples from Turtle Island and around the world who are eligible to hold Canadian citizenship.
-Writers submitting work through the portal must not currently have an agent, nor should the project submitted be previously self-published in book form.
+House of Anansi Press prioritizes submissions from Canadian citizens and residents, along with Indigenous peoples from Turtle Island and beyond who are eligible to hold Canadian citizenship.
+Writers submitting work through the portal must not currently have an agent, nor should the submission be previously self-published in book form.

-In particular, we are looking to engage with work by writers from historically underrepresented communities, including—but not limited to—those who are Black, Indigenous, people of colour, disabled, neurodivergent, LGBTQIA+, debuting later in life, or without an MFA.
+We are always looking to engage with work by writers from historically underrepresented communities, including—but not limited to—those who are Black, Indigenous, persons of colour, disabled, neurodivergent, LGBTQIA+, or debuting later in life.

 HOW TO SUBMIT